etiennebr/rstdocs/Applications/Geometry/Superimpose.rst

 **Spacing of the deformation field**
-Generate a coarser deformation field with the given spacing
+Generate a coarser deformation field with the given spacing.

 **Output image**
 Output reprojected image.

 **Mode**
-Superimposition mode Available choices are:
+Superimposition mode.
+Available choices are:

 - **Default mode** : Default superimposition mode : uses any projection reference or sensor model found in the images

 - **Pleiades mode** : Pleiades superimposition mode, designed for the case of a P+XS bundle in SENSOR geometry.
 It uses a simple transform on the XS image : a scaling and a residual translation.

 **Interpolation**
 This group of parameters allows to define how the input image will be interpolated during resampling.
 Available choices are: